adrianblynch/eslint-testing/readme.md

 Working out the hows and whys of ESLint.

+I had questions about how config was used in root and sub folders so this highlights, to me anyway, how it works.

 ## Config files

 All config files (.eslintrc) are read and used, with nested files overriding prior files.